 Anne Metcalfe: Anne qualified as a Registered Nurse in Glasgow in 1979 and gained further qualifications in Accident and Emergency Nursing, District Nursing and Family Planning.
 The majority of her nursing career was spent as a District Nurse in Glasgow.
 Anne left the NHS in 2001 to commence work in the voluntary sector with Chest, Heart and Stroke Scotland, and laterally as a Support Worker with the Scottish Spina Bifida Association where she remained for 12 years before being appointed as Senior Caseworker with the Society.
 Anne covers the West, South West of Scotland, and England.

-Sharon Moffat: Sharon joined the Society in 1988 after leaving college.
+Sharon Moffat: Sharon joined the Society in 1988 after leaving college and has just celebrated 30 years with the charity.
 She started as an Office Junior, and has gained valuable experience through the years in the complexities of managing a grant – giving organisation.
 She now has the role of Office Administrator, having responsibility for the various aspects of administration within the Society.
 Sharon is the first point of contact for the numerous enquiries coming into the office on a daily basis, and is the friendly, cheerful voice callers meet on the telephone.